-They want you to feel comfortable identifying under badges of Slavery branded upon Moors starting in 1441 A.D. such as Negro and Black, when these two terms that are only found on Slave Records and revisionist history books written in effort to create Black Pride in those learning about the history, heritage and culture of the Moors, who claim it as Black History instead of Moorish History, it was Black authors who accepted the badges of slavery as a suitable Political i.e. Racial Identity following behind White Supremacist authors.
-These same Black authors chose to ignore the use of the “Black Caste/Badge of Slavery” as only being employed in Slave Records and accepted it as an identifier for various Indigenous and Ancient Nations, Kingdoms and Tribes.
+I get the feeling that the purpose is to emply feelings of comfortability among descendants of enslaved Moors now identifying under the badges of Slavery branded upon “enslaved Moors” starting around 1441 A.D. such as Negro and Black, when these two terms that are found within slave records and revisionist history books written in effort to create Black Pride in those learning about the history, heritage and culture of the Moors, who claim it as Black History, it was Black authors who accept the badges of slavery as a suitable social or political i.e. racial Identity following behind white supremacist authors whose very agenda is the same.
+These same Black authors chose to ignore the use of the “Black Caste/Badge of Slavery” as only being employed in Slave Records and accepted it as an identifier for various indigenous and ancient nations, kingdoms and tribes.
+Much reliance is based on historical references identifying the skin complexion of several ancient groups including the Moors.
 However, the truth can be colored over but it cannot be removed.
-The reason you see Negro and Black in dictionaries defining Moor is that the authors of the dictionaries were on board with branding Moors as Negro and Black.
+The reason you see “Negro” and “Black” in dictionaries defining Moor is that the authors of the dictionaries were on board with branding Moors as Negro and Black.

 The first source I present that Moor means Westerner is Philip Khuri Hitti (فيليب خوري حتي in Arabic), (Shimlan 1886 – Princeton 1978) was a Lebanese American scholar and authority on Arab and Middle Eastern history, Islam, and Semitic languages.
 He almost single-handedly created the discipline of Arabic Studies in the United States.
 In his work History of the Arabs first published in 1937, contended that the term “Moor” has a geographic designation meaning Western.